jonathan9232/GDXR-VR-Template-Documentation/docs/source/Getting Started.rst

 Download
 ------------

-To download and use the GDXR VR Template for Unreal Engine 5, first Download the Project Files From: [Patreon](https://www.patreon.com/posts/gdxr-vr-template-71744206)
+To download and use the GDXR VR Template first download the Project Files From [Patreon](https://www.patreon.com/posts/gdxr-vr-template-71744206/).

 Creating recipes